 We now have a beta feature where you can inspect motion transitions created in Studio.
 To learn more, check out this article: Can I inspect motion transitions in Studio prototypes?

 Sharing Inspect for Studio

-Open the prototype, and copy the url directly from your browser.
-Use this url to share with others in your organization or team.
+Open Inspect mode, and copy the URL directly from your browser.
+Use this URL to share with others in your organization or team.